-Whoever is holding the house open, whether it be the listing agent or an agent from their brokerage, they are the ones who will benefit.
-An agent holding an open house will generally be collecting names, telephone numbers and email addresses with the hopes that they will be able to sell them a future home!
-Often times home buyers may attend open houses but do not have their own representation, but often times they already have their own agent and these buyers are busy scouting homes and neighborhoods.
+Whoever is holding the house open, whether it be the listing agent or an agent from their brokerage, they are the one who will benefit.
+An agent holding an open house will generally be collecting names, telephone numbers, and email addresses with the hopes that they will be able to sell them a future home!
+Oftentimes home buyers may attend open houses but do not have their own representation, but oftentimes they already have their own agent and these buyers are busy scouting homes and neighborhoods.
 A homeowner may be allowing their home to be utilized as an office for an agent!

 Sometimes “nosy neighbors” will walk on the property just because there is a sign in front, and state . . .”
 I just wanted to see!”
 I just had this happen at a listing of mine, where people just walked on the property to look.
 I happened to be there showing to another prospect, and asked them to set an appointment and not just walk on the property!